-Karen, a multiple award winner and prominent artist on the jazz scene will be appearing with her long established line-up of Nikki Iles, Dave Green and Steve Brown – world class musicians who also happen to be great friends.
+Karen, a multiple award winner and prominent artist on the jazz scene will be appearing with her long established line-up of Nikki Iles and Dave Green and exciting new drummer Luke Tomlinson – world class musicians who also happen to be great friends.
 Together they create a unique sound that is warm, spontaneous and exciting, incorporating free flowing improvisation with almost telepathic ensemble playing.
 They will be performing music from their long awaited second album, ‘The Sun, the Moon and You’ which includes familiar, lesser-known and original tunes showcasing the unique spirit of a band with a shared passion for strong melodies, group interplay and respect for the jazz tradition.

 Karen Sharp – Saxophones

 After graduating in composition at the Royal Northern College of Music, Karen discovered a love of jazz and was inspired to play the tenor sax by two giants of improvisation -Dexter Gordon and Sonny Rollins.